 Kristin School is part of the Global Alliance for Innovative Learning (GAIL), a community of schools that are geographically dispersed (Australia, India, China, South Africa, Scotland, USA and Peru), but share a common vision for school education in the 21st Century.
 All of the members of the Global Alliance are independent, not for profit, co-educational schools committed to fostering understanding and authentic, purposeful friendship around the world.

 Every year, ten students (from Year 11 and 12) are given the opportunity to connect and form lifelong friendships through an annual GAIL convention.
 Students from each school gather together, working on a meaningful global challenge, sharing their culture and perspectives on important issues.
 Past themes have included energy, ethical leadership, life balance and building community.
 Each year the location moves to a different school.

-In 2020 it will be held at Kristin in the first week of the October holidays.
 In 2021 it will be held at Newton College in Peru and in 2022 it will be Scotch College in Adelaide.